jasenjackson/FlappyBirdQ/README.md

 ## flappy.py
 Initializes the agent and a Q-function (approximated using a numpy array) and trains it to run on a designated number of episodes.
 It uses the flappybird game from the PyGame Learning environment and openAI-gym for the reinforcement tasks.
 Therefore, PLE, gym-ple and gym are dependencies.
 The agent uses the obs_to_state function to convert continuous environmental variables to quantized state values which are subsequently fed into the Q-learning formula/algorithm.
-It uses <b> q_agent.py </b> (should be something like obs_to_state.py) to convert observations from the getGameState() function to states for the Q table.
+It uses <b> obs_to_state.py </b>  to convert observations from the getGameState() function to states for the Q table.

 ## obs_to_state.py
 Converts continuous variables from the game environment (bottom pipe y position, and the player's velocity, y position and distance to the next pipe) to quantized states.
 The exponential() function creates bins that grow exponentially with distance from the pipe.
 The uniform_10() function creates uniform bins for each state that are quantized to bin every 10 values by dividing by some integer and int() converting the end value.